The Championship Of NASL

-Following creation of the North American Soccer League (NASL) in 1968, the league championship games were known as the NASL Final until 1974.
+Following the creation of the North American Soccer League (NASL) in 1968, the league championship games were known as the NASL Final until 1974.

-The Atlanta Chiefs, Dallas Tornado, Los Angeles Aztecs New York Cosmos, Philadelphia Atoms and Rochester Lancers were crowned champions after winning their respective NASL Finals which were composed of either a single game, home-and-away playoff or best of three series.
-The exception was in 1969 as no championship game took place and the Kansas City Spurs were crowned the league winners, having the most points in the regular season.
+The Atlanta Chiefs, Dallas Tornado, Los Angeles Aztecs, New York Cosmos, Philadelphia Atoms, and Rochester Lancers were crowned champions after winning their respective NASL Finals which were composed of either a single game, home-and-away playoff or best of three series.
+The exception was in 1969 as no championship game took place, and the Kansas City Spurs were crowned the league winners, having the most points in the regular season.

 The NASL also recognized the two champions from 1967: NPSL - Oakland Clippers and USA – Los Angeles Wolves, prior to the league’s formation.

-Unlike, the Super Bowl, the Soccer Bowl was not denoted by Roman numerals; instead the last digits of the year would be used to brand the competition for that year (example Soccer Bowl '75).
+Unlike the Super Bowl, the Soccer Bowl was not denoted by Roman numerals; instead the last digits of the year would be used to brand the competition for that year (example Soccer Bowl '75).

-In 1984 the league changed the neutral-site format for a best-of-three series played at each team's home field.
+In 1984 the league changed the neutral-site format to a best-of-three series played at each team's home field.
 That year the event was promoted as the Soccer Bowl Series '84, though it was still generally acknowledged as the Soccer Bowl.